Use your favorite IDE, debugger, or other Kubernetes tools

 This demo shows a Java microservice running in Kubernetes.
 Thanks to the power of Telepresence, the developer uses VSCode to make changes to the service they've intercepted to their own laptop.
 They can see the changes immediately!

 Telepresence is available as part of Ambassador Cloud today.

 If this is a problem you’ve faced while adopting cloud native technologies, we’d love to hear about your story and how you’ve addressed it.
-Please drop us a line at @ambassadorlabs on Twitter or join our Slack channel to share your story.
+Please drop us a line on Twitter.

 - Learn more about fast, efficient development of Kubernetes microservices